A Bold New Vision

 With the ability to produce up to 2 million diesel equivalent gallons per year, this renewable resource has the potential to fuel not only Rogue’s collection fleet but also other clean-burning vehicles and facilities throughout southern Oregon.

 The initial steps in this long-range vision are nearing completion.
 In 2012, Rogue purchased its first Compressed Natural Gas (CNG) fueled truck.
 Since the only difference between CNG and RNG is the source of the gas — CNG is derived from fossil fuels while RNG is renewable through decomposition of organic waste — all CNG vehicles can also use RNG.
-By 2023, our entire fleet of 36 trucks will be fully converted to run on natural gas, and eventually fueled with RNG from the Dry Creek Landfill.
+By 2023, the bulk of our trash and recycling fleet — some 36 trucks strong — will be fully converted to run on natural gas, and eventually fuel with RNG from the Dry Creek Landfill.

 A tale of two natural gases

 Natural gas comes from deep under the earth’s crust and is usually found directly above oil deposits, as it is lighter than oil.
 When natural gas is compressed to less than 1% of its volume at standard atmospheric pressure, it becomes Compressed Natural Gas, or CNG.
 Condensing the CNG allows large amounts of fuel to be stored in small places — like a vehicle’s fuel tank.
 What’s more, CNG is the cleanest burning transportation fuel on the market today.
 It burns cleaner than petroleum-based products because of its lower carbon footprint.
 And CNG produces far less of the pollutants that cause greenhouse gas when compared to petroleum-based fuels — up to 40% less.
 Yet CNG, like oil, is a fossil fuel that has to be extracted from below the earth’s surface.